-7.15 Windowed WatchDog Timer (WWDT)
+7.16 Windowed WatchDog Timer (WWDT)

-The purpose of the watchdog is to reset the controller if software fails to periodically service it within a programmable time window.
+The purpose of the WWDT is to prevent an unresponsive system state.
+If software fails to update the watchdog within a programmable time window, the watchdog resets the microcontroller

-- Internally resets chip if not periodically reloaded during the programmable time-out period. - Optional windowed operation requires reload to occur between a minimum and maximum time period, both programmable. - Optional warning interrupt can be generated at a programmable time prior to watchdog time-out. - Enabled by software but requires a hardware reset or a watchdog reset/interrupt to be disabled. - Incorrect feed sequence causes reset or interrupt if enabled. - Flag to indicate watchdog reset. - Programmable 24-bit timer with internal prescaler. - Selectable time period from $(T{cy(WDCLK)} \times 256 \times 4)$ to $(T{cy(WDCLK)} \times 2^{24} \times 4)$ in multiples of $T{cy(WDCLK)} \times 4$. - The Watchdog Clock (WDCLK) source can be selected from the IRC or the dedicated watchdog oscillator (WDO).
-This gives a wide range of potential timing choices of watchdog operation under different power conditions.
+- Internally resets chip if not periodically reloaded during the programmable time-out period. - Optional windowed operation requires reload to occur between a minimum and maximum time period, both programmable. - Optional warning interrupt can be generated at a programmable time before watchdog time-out. - Software enables the WWDT, but a hardware reset or a watchdog reset/interrupt is required to disable the WWDT. - Incorrect feed sequence causes reset or interrupt, if enabled. - Flag to indicate watchdog reset. - Programmable 24-bit timer with internal prescaler. - Selectable time period from ($T{cy(WDCLK)} \times 256 \times 4$) to ($T{cy(WDCLK)} \times 2^{24} \times 4$) in multiples of $T{cy(WDCLK)} \times 4$. - The Watchdog Clock (WDCLK) source can be selected from the IRC or the dedicated watchdog oscillator (WDO).
+The clock source selection provides a wide range of potential timing choices of watchdog operation under different power conditions.

-7.16 Clocking and power control
+7.17 Clocking and power control

-7.16.1 Integrated oscillators
+7.17.1 Integrated oscillators

-The LPC11U1x include three independent oscillators.
-These are the system oscillator, the Internal RC oscillator (IRC), and the watchdog oscillator.
+The LPC11U2x include three independent oscillators: the system oscillator, the Internal RC oscillator (IRC), and the watchdog oscillator.
 Each oscillator can be used for more than one purpose as required in a particular application.

-Following reset, the LPC11U1x will operate from the internal RC oscillator until switched by software.
-This allows systems to operate without any external crystal and the bootloader code to operate at a known frequency.
+Following reset, the LPC11U2x operates from the internal RC oscillator until software switches to a different clock source.
+The IRC allows the system to operate without any external crystal and the bootloader code to operate at a known frequency.

-See Figure 6 for an overview of the LPC11U1x clock generation.
+See Figure 7 for an overview of the LPC11U2x clock generation.

-7.16.1.1 Internal RC oscillator
+7.17.1.1 Internal RC oscillator

-The IRC may be used as the clock source for the WDT, and/or as the clock that drives the system PLL and subsequently the CPU.
+The IRC can be used as the clock source for the WDT, and/or as the clock that drives the system PLL and then the CPU.
 The nominal IRC frequency is 12 MHz.

-Upon power-up, any chip reset, or wake-up from Deep power-down mode, the LPC11U1x use the IRC as the clock source.
-Software may later switch to one of the other available clock sources.
+Upon power-up, any chip reset, or wake-up from Deep power-down mode, the LPC11U2x use the IRC as the clock source.
+Software can later switch to one of the other available clock sources.